Allied invasion of Sicily: Seaborne landings

 The strong wind which complicated paratrooper operations made matters difficult for the amphibious landings but also ensured surprise as many of the defenders had assumed that no one would attempt a landing in such poor conditions.
-Landings were made in the early hours of 10 July from 2:45am on 26 main beaches spread along 105 mi of the southern and eastern coasts of the island between the town of Licata where the U.S. 3rd Infantry Division, under the command of Major General Lucian Truscott, landed at Torre di Gaffe, red beach, and Mollarella and Poliscia, green beaches in the west, and Cassibile in the east, with British and Canadian forces in the east and Americans toward the west.
+Landings were made in the early hours of 10 July from 2:45am on 26 main beaches spread along 105 mi of the southern and eastern coasts of the island between the town of Licata (where the U.S. 3rd Infantry Division, under the command of Major General Lucian Truscott, landed at Torre di Gaffe, red beach, and Mollarella and Poliscia, green beaches) in the west, and Cassibile in the east.
+British and Canadian forces landed in the south-east of the island and Americans toward the west.
 This constituted the largest amphibious operation of World War II in terms of size of the landing zone and the number of divisions put ashore on the first day.
+Greek destroyers were tasked with covering the landing operations.
 The Italian defensive plan did not contemplate a pitched battle on the beaches and so the landings themselves were somewhat anticlimactic.

 More trouble was experienced from the difficult weather conditions (especially on the southern beaches) and unexpected hidden offshore sandbars than from the coastal divisions.
 Some troops landed in the wrong place, in the wrong order and as much as six hours behind schedule, but the weakness of the defensive response allowed the Allied force to make up lost time.
 Nevertheless, several Italian coastal units fought well; the 429th Coastal Battalion (under Major Marco Rubellino), tasked with defending Gela and its beachhead, had lost 45 percent of its men, while the attacking U.S. Army Ranger Battalion lost several men to mines and machine-gun and cannon fire.
 (Note: "The 429th Coastal Battalion lost 45 percent of its men.")
 Gruppo Tattico Carmito (under Lieutenant-Colonel Francesco Tropea), tasked with defending Malati Bridge, defeated a Royal Marines Commando Battalion on 13 July with the help of the local middle-age reservists.
 The Italian 4th Self-Propelled Artillery Battalion attacked the Commandos with the help of the 372nd Coastal Defence Battalion, 553rd (under Captain Giovanni Sartor) and 554th (under Captain Fausto Clementi) Motorcycle Companies, and three Panzer IV medium tanks.
 The 246th Coastal Battalion (under Major Rollo Franco) defeated British attempts to capture Augusta on the night of 11–12 July.
+On July 12, the Greek destroyer Kanaris was the one who led the attack on Augusta.
+It had to temporarily withdraw, but later entered again with a British destroyer and succeeded in taking over the town.